unfoldedcircle/core-api/doc/integration-driver/write-integration-driver.md

     within a certain time frame.
 The driver may also send ping frames to check if the connection is still alive.

 ### Driver Registration

+An integration driver should advertise itself over mDNS for auto-discovery and allow user configuration with the web-configurator.
+See [mDNS advertisement](driver-advertisement.md) for more information.

 An integration driver can optionally register itself at a remote and provide its authentication token.